Thesola10/YC_English/README.md

 ## Okay, how do I patch?

-The scripts provided in this repository were written for Linux, but may work under MinGW with changes.
+The scripts provided in this repository exist in both Linux/UNIX and Windows versions.

 ### Dialogue
 <details>